 Foot Mechanics in Gait

-Since working with John Hardy my thought process for gait has always been split into front foot and back foot motions.
-Though of course it is a continuous cycle and we have used models that reflect that…the greatest understanding, I believe, comes from understanding it this way…what happens as a front foot…how do you assess that…how do you treat that…then the same for the back foot motions 🙂
+Since working with John Hardy my thought process for foot mechanics in gait has always been split into front foot and back foot motions.
+Though of course it is a continuous cycle and we have used models that reflect that.
+However, the greatest understanding, I believe, comes from understanding it this way.
+What happens as a front foot?
+How do you assess that?
+How do you treat that?
+Then of course the same process for the back foot motions

 This will be a quick overview that will serve you well when we do the more detailed posts over the next week or so…we will always talk about the right side to avoid confusion.